-- (13) If a person has more than one ordinary place of residence, and if they were residing at one at the time the area in which that residence is located last became a Restricted Area, then that premises must remain their principal place of residence for the duration of the stay at home period.
-A person must not leave their principal place of residence to go to any other ordinary place of residence, regardless of whether that place of residence is within the Restricted Area or Regional Victoria, except: - (a) for the purposes of (and provided they comply with) clause 8 (work or education); or - (b) to meet obligations in relation to shared parenting arrangements or family contact arrangements, whether the arrangements are under a court order or otherwise; or - (c) for emergency maintenance of the other residence excluding emergency preparation activities, unless such work is urgent and essential; or - (d) for emergency purposes excluding emergency preparation activities, unless such work is urgent and essential; or - (e) as required or authorised by law.
+- (13) If a person has more than one ordinary place of residence, and if they were residing at one of their ordinary places of residence at the time the area in which that residence is located last became a Restricted Area, then that premises must remain their principal place of residence for the duration of the stay at home period.
+A person must not leave their principal place of residence to go to any other ordinary place of residence, regardless of whether that place of residence is within the Restricted Area or Regional Victoria, except: - (a) for the purposes of (and provided they comply with) clause 8 (work or education); or - (b) to meet obligations in relation to shared parenting arrangements or family contact arrangements, whether the arrangements are under a court order or otherwise; or - (c) for emergency maintenance of the other residence; or - (d) for emergency purposes; or - (e) for emergency preparation activities; or - (f) for emergency response activities; or - (g) as required or authorised by law.